Course overviewBiomedical Engineering BEng (Hons) course overview

 Our degrees are accredited by the Institution of Engineering and Technology, the Institute of Measurement and Control and the Institute of Physics and Engineering in Medicine.

-This course is highly interdisciplinary.
-You’ll learn from experts in the School of Mathematics, Computer Science & Engineering; the School of Health Sciences; hospital consultants, and experts from the medical industry.
+This Biomedical Engineering BEng course is highly interdisciplinary.
+You’ll learn from experts in the School of Science and Technology; the School of Health and Psychological Sciences; hospital consultants, and experts from the medical industry.
 This provides you with both academic and professional expertise for your future career.

 Build a firm foundation in mathematics, engineering, physics, electronics and design, with our common engineering first year.
 Take part in engineering group exercises with your coursemates.